-The City issued a Proposed Determination of Non-Signficance (DNS) on the adoption of permanent zoning regulations pertaining to recreational marijuana.
-Written comments on the proposed DNS must be submitted by August 25, 2014 to:
+The City issued a Final Determination of Non-Signficance (DNS) on the adoption of permanent zoning regulations pertaining to recreational marijuana businesses on September 4, 2014.

 If you would like to be added to the mailing list or would like more information, contact Teresa Weldon at (425)257-8731 or firstname.lastname@example.org.

 On October 23, 2013, Everett City Council adopted interim zoning regulations for recreational marijuana business uses.
 The interim regulations allow marijuana retailers in any zone allowing retail use, except B-1 zones and non-conforming retail uses in residential zones.
 There is a minimum required separation of 2,500 feet between marijuana retailers, measured as the shortest distance between the boundaries of the parcel upon which the buildings are located.